smiegles/subdomainDB/README.md

 # SubdomainDB

 DNSDB is a simple self-hosted API that allows you to maintain your own subdomain database.

-### TODO
-- [ ] Add authentication.
+Don't run this on an unauthenticated environment.
+For now there is no authentication implemented.

-### Development
+### How to launch

 ```
 bundle install
-bundle exec rake db:seed
+bundle exec rake db:migrate
 rerun -- rackup --port 4000 config.ru
 ```